So What's This All About?

 I used to live in what would best be described as a lively household as I had five children, and most of them would be at their most vocal from around the time I came home from work up until the younger ones had been safely deposited in bed.
 We regularly experienced the inevitable squabbles and shouting matches which would frequently test my patience to its limits.
 Sometimes I would lose ground and shout back.

-As if to add to my auditory torture, there seemed to be a constant stream of soaps on telly during this time, which including such gems of creative talent as 'Coronation Street', 'Emmerdale' and 'East Enders'.
-OK, I'm being facetious here.
+As if plotting to add to my auditory torture, there seemed to be a constant stream of soaps on telly during this time, which including such gems of creative talent as 'Coronation Street', 'Emmerdale' and 'East Enders'.
+OK, I'm trying to be facetious here.

 For goodness' sake, can't we have drama without all the drama?